ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-JavaScript Interview Question (Part 4): Do you know Hoisting? - <a href="https://javascript.plainenglish.io/javascript-interview-question-part-4-do-you-know-hoisting-ef04679402ab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a JavaScript Chrome Extension That Boosts Productivity With One Click - <a href="https://medium.com/codrift/i-built-a-javascript-chrome-extension-that-boosts-productivity-with-one-click-8d89b4c3cdb6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `R. Gupta`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>🚀 I’m publishing a JavaScript/React Interview Series where I break down common interview questions with clear explanations and examples…
+<blockquote>How a weekend experiment turned into the tool I now use every single day
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>2.
-The JavaScript Rules Nobody Teaches You (But Everyone Expects You to Know) - <a href="https://javascript.plainenglish.io/the-javascript-rules-nobody-teaches-you-but-everyone-expects-you-to-know-dca2f0e30dd0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Experiment That Turned My Notes Into an Interactive Timeline - <a href="https://medium.com/codrift/the-javascript-experiment-that-turned-my-notes-into-an-interactive-timeline-91ea9104ee3f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**
+✍️ **posted by `Abdul Ahad`**

-<blockquote>Here’s the trap:
- You can write JavaScript for years… and still get called “junior” in interviews.
- Not because you can’t code — but…
+<blockquote>How I transformed scattered text into a visual story that actually made sense
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>3.
-The JavaScript Experiments That Accidentally Made Me a Better Developer - <a href="https://javascript.plainenglish.io/the-javascript-experiments-that-accidentally-made-me-a-better-developer-7e2a11702cd8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Use JavaScript to Create a Real-Time Stock Price Dashboard - <a href="https://medium.com/codrift/how-to-use-javascript-to-create-a-real-time-stock-price-dashboard-740579d14f3d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>What started as tiny experiments in my browser turned into real projects that taught me how the web truly works.
-Each script, from simple…
+<blockquote>From static pages to live financial data updates with just a few lines of code
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>4.
+I Created a JavaScript Feature That Lets My Website Work Like a Native App - <a href="https://medium.com/codrift/i-created-a-javascript-feature-that-lets-my-website-work-like-a-native-app-d422ca102897?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abdul Ahad`**

+<blockquote>How I gave my site app-like powers with offline support, smooth loading, and install prompts
+Continue reading on Codrift »</blockquote>

-The JavaScript Shortcut That Turned My Simple Portfolio Into an Interactive App - <a href="https://javascript.plainenglish.io/the-javascript-shortcut-that-turned-my-simple-portfolio-into-an-interactive-app-77bf7926e5b8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+JavaScript Hack: How I Turned a Static Blog Into an Interactive Learning Platform - <a href="https://medium.com/codrift/javascript-hack-how-i-turned-a-static-blog-into-an-interactive-learning-platform-b0788a4255cd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ahad Ahad`**

-<blockquote>How a few lines of code changed my static portfolio into something people could actually use
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-10 Essential JavaScript Interview Tips Every Developer Should Know - <a href="https://javascript.plainenglish.io/10-essential-javascript-interview-tips-every-developer-should-know-1b14feea2c0a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjali Singh Attri`**

-<blockquote>Cracking a JavaScript interview isn’t just about memorizing syntax — it’s about demonstrating problem-solving, clarity of thought, and a…
+<blockquote>How I transformed plain text posts into interactive, engaging lessons with just a few scripts
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>6.
-The JavaScript AI Side-Hustle: How I Built Browser-Based Models Into Recurring Income - <a href="https://medium.com/@saforanafees02/the-javascript-ai-side-hustle-how-i-built-browser-based-models-into-recurring-income-b7e2ca24e1d5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Java Realtime Project in Electronic City Bangalore - <a href="https://medium.com/@gokulemexo/java-realtime-project-in-electronic-city-bangalore-5a2c0144f64b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `eMexo Technologies`**

-<blockquote>From lightweight browser scripts to subscription-driven AI tools — how I turned JS-based AI into an online business.
+<blockquote>Join Java Realtime Project in Electronic City Bangalore at eMexo Technologies (Full Stack Development) Course — Master the Skills to Build…
 Continue reading on Medium »</blockquote>

 <h3>7.
-JavaScript Advanced Series (Part 5): Functional Patterns - <a href="https://medium.com/@huanzidage/javascript-advanced-series-part-5-functional-patterns-eddce9729cfb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laixi`**

-<blockquote>JavaScript Advanced Series  Functional Patterns
-Continue reading on Medium »</blockquote>

-<h3>8.
-The JavaScript Experiment That Made My Website Feel Like a Multiplayer Space - <a href="https://javascript.plainenglish.io/the-javascript-experiment-that-made-my-website-feel-like-a-multiplayer-space-a8436428c1cd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**

-<blockquote>How I turned a static page into a real-time, shared experience using websockets and a little imagination
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-JavaScript Advanced Series (Part 4): ES6+ Power Features - <a href="https://medium.com/@huanzidage/javascript-advanced-series-part-4-es6-power-features-8b2dc70f2ea6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laixi`**

-<blockquote>JavaScript Advanced Series : ES6+ Power Features
-Continue reading on Medium »</blockquote>

-<h3>10.
-JavaScript Advanced Series (Part 3): Promises & Async/Await - <a href="https://medium.com/@huanzidage/javascript-advanced-series-part-3-promises-async-await-cf4c834975c8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unlocking SharedArrayBuffer for Real Time Cross Tab Synchronization - <a href="https://hexshift.medium.com/unlocking-sharedarraybuffer-for-real-time-cross-tab-synchronization-39733cb6dd3c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laixi`**
+✍️ **posted by `Hex Shift`**

-<blockquote>JavaScript Advanced Series : Promises & Async/Await
+<blockquote>Modern web applications are expected to be fast, interactive, and intelligent about how they use resources.
+The days when each browser tab…
 Continue reading on Medium »</blockquote>

 <br/>